owenCocjin/ProgMenu/README.md

 **Notes:**
 - If "argie" isn't called, by default it will return None, which is boolean False!
-- When using recurse with EntryArg or EntryKeyArg, make sure the recurse args are defined first, in the order defined by the `recurse` keyword.
+- When using recurse with EntryArg or EntryKeyArg, make sure the recurse args are defined last, in the order defined by the `recurse` keyword.
 (See Examples/menuentries for more details.)

 ### Verbose Printing